Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 Car Mechanic

-A banging or knocking noise under acceleration could be caused by defective motor mounts or bearings.
+A banging or knocking sound under acceleration could be caused by faulty motor mounts or bearings.

 The block will move around as the forces acting on it constantly change.
-This could create a banging-type sound.
+This could create a thumping-type noise.

 Although new bearings and mounts aren’t too difficult to replace, mechanics will need an engine hoist.
-Depending on the damage, they might need to spend some time repairing the immediate area too.
+Depending on the damage, they might need to spend some time repairing the neighboring area too.

 As such, it’s difficult to put a figure on the repair cost.
 Expect to pay at least $75 per hour, plus parts.
 This will likely end up somewhere around $400 to $700.